BaselAmin1/Quickr-privacy-policy/privacy-policy.md

 9. Contact Information

-If you have any questions or concerns regarding this Privacy Policy or how we handle your information, please contact us at [support@quickr.digital].
+If you have any questions or concerns regarding this Privacy Policy or how we handle your information, please contact us at [support@quickr.tech].
 We are here to help and ensure your privacy concerns are addressed.